eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 1. A Relying Party is registered by a Registrar in the Member State where it resides.
 Relying Party registration is discussed in [Section 6.4.2](#642-relying-party-registration).
-2. Under specific conditions, a Registrar may decide to de-register a registered Relying Party.
+2. Under specific conditions, a Registrar may decide to suspend or cancel registation of a Relying Party.
 This is discussed in [Section 6.4.3](#643-relying-party-de-registration).

 #### 6.4.2 Relying Party registration